alexandrekaihara/lst2.0/README.md

 > sudo python3 cidds.py

 If you want to finish the experiment, press CTRL + C once.
-If it is the first time you are executing the experiment, it will take longer to instantiate the containers because the images needs to be pulled from the Docker Hub.
+If it is the first time you are executing the experiment, it will take longer to instantiate the containers because the images need to be pulled from the Docker Hub.

 At the end of execution, there will be generated a report of the execution by [CICFlowMeter](https://www.unb.ca/cic/research/applications.html) that will be located in "lst2.0/demonstration/flows/final_report.csv"

 ## Docker image build
-If it is necessary to make any change on the docker images, check the "docker" folder located on the root directory of this repository.
+If it is necessary to make any changes to the docker images, check the "docker" folder located in the root directory of this repository.
 To build any docker image, access the folder containing its "Dockerfile" file and execute:

 > docker build --network=host --tag=NEWNAME .

-To use the newly built image in the experiment, access the "lst2.0/demonstration/cidds.py" file and set "dockerImage" parameter of the "intantiate" method with NEWNAME.
+To use the newly built image in the experiment, access the "lst2.0/demonstration/cidds.py" file and set "dockerImage" parameter of the "instantiate" method with NEWNAME.

 ## Creating Your Own Experiment
 As shown in the section above, the "cidds.py" is an example of how to create a topology with LST 2.0.
-The following subsections will explain how to execute the basic configurations to instantiate e linear SDN topology with two nodes.
+The following subsections will explain how to execute the basic configurations to instantiate a linear SDN topology with two nodes.

 It is important to mention that all the configuration methods must be used after creating the container using the "instantiate" method.

-### Create network node
+### Create a network node
 To create a network node it is necessary to create an instance of [Switch](https://github.com/alexandrekaihara/lst2.0/blob/main/src/switch.py), [Host](https://github.com/alexandrekaihara/lst2.0/blob/main/src/host.py) or [Controller](https://github.com/alexandrekaihara/lst2.0/blob/main/src/controller.py), passing the name of the node as a parameter.

 > cd lst2.0/src